Xenon-135 Reactor Restart Recovery Time Calculator

 Inputs required Shutdown duration, I‑135 and Xe‑135 half‑lives Core design, burnup, temperature feedback, control strategy, etc.

-Typical use Education, order‑of‑magnitude planning studies, sensitivity checks Operational planning, licensing, safety analysis
+Typical use Classroom demonstrations, what‑if checks, and sensitivity comparisons Operational planning, licensing, and safety analysis

 Result precision Qualitative to approximate High, subject to model and data quality